 The Average Cost of Facelift

 A facelift includes the cost of tests, anesthesia fees, surgeon fees, and the cost of prescription medication.
-The average cost for an NYC facelift ranges from $10,000 to $20,000, based on the extent of the corrections needed.
+The average cost for a facelift ranges from $10,000 to $20,000, based on the extent of the corrections needed.

 You may choose to undergo an added procedure (such as eyelid lift or brow lift) in the same surgery, adding to the cost.
 A facelift addresses the cheeks and the upper neck area, not the brow or eyelids.